T3 (magazine)

-T3 magazine is a UK-based technology magazine, which specialises in gadgets, gizmos, and other technology.
+T3 magazine is a UK-based lifestyle technology magazine, which specialises in premium and aspirational products, ranging from phones and TVs to fitness, outdoor, wellness, watches and style.

 Originally, T3 stood for Tomorrow's Technology Today, but this is not used anywhere in the magazine or on the website anymore except for on the side of the magazine.
 It is exclusively referred to as T3 or T3.com.
 The magazine is popular but in terms of sales is ranked second among UK gadget magazines.
 T3 magazine is available in most countries, and has syndicated/localised versions in over 20 countries.

 T3.com (T3 Website)

 The T3 website (T3.com) started off as a running advertisement for the magazine, but that has changed quite radically over time.
-The website now has a number of staff members separate from T3 magazine, and it operates as a publication in its own right.
+The website now has a large team of staff members separate from T3 magazine, and it operates as a publication in its own right.

 T3.com now creates a lot of reviews exclusively for the website, in addition to staying on top of gadget and technology stories as they happen.
-The current Editor-in-Chief for T3.com is Mat Gallagher, with section editors Matt Kollat, Beth Girdler-Maslen and Mike Lowe.
+The current editor-inchief for T3.com is Mat Gallagher, with section editors Matt Kollat, Beth Girdler-Maslen, and Mike Lowe.

-Due to its links with the T3 brand and close ties with the industry it covers, the T3 website frequently breaks news stories before any other outlets.
-It relaunched in December 2007 as t3.com.